New Workshop: The PIVOT

 ...and I thought it had to be that way in order to continue finding success.

 At the same time, I always believed that those of us experiencing success have an obligation to be of service however we can.
 15 years ago, I co-founded a public school in Tanzania with a mission of improving education equity there.
-That school is now ranked #1 academically with 100% graduation rates for 8+ years in a row.
+The school is now ranked #1 academically with 100% graduation rates for 8+ years in a row.
 The ripple effect has been a lesson in humility.

-I really lost my way on this, for a while.
+Even though it was me all along, I kept my worlds separate.
 I even had a low point where I wondered if making art was 'as important' as the impact work I was doing solving 'real problems.'
 I put my theater and mime training in its own separate category of creativity and art-making 'just for me.'

 When I found my way back to the studio, I remembered the wisdom that was there all along.